center-for-threat-informed-defense/attack-flow/docs/builder.rst

 for viewing it in Attack Flow Builder.

 .. attention::
-  As of June 2025, you can now import STIX bundles automatically to Attack Flow Builder to streamline the process of creating flow diagrams.
+   Starting in Attack Flow v3, you can now import STIX bundles automatically to Attack Flow Builder to streamline the process of creating flow diagrams.

 .. caution::